voodoos/ppx_deriving_jsont/README.md

 - `@@kind <string>` and `@@doc <string>`
 - `@@type_key <string>` specifies the name of the JSON field used to distinguish cases.
 This should not be `v` which is used as a wrapper for constructor arguments, or any of the member of an inlined record.
+Defaults to `type`.
+- `@@wrap_key <string>` specifies the name of the JSON field used to wrap values other than inlined records or records with the `unwrap` attribute.
+Defaults to `v`.

 #### Constructors attributes
 - `@key <string>` specifies the JSON name (otherwise the same as the constructor itself)
 - `@doc <string>` to document constructors
 - `@kind <string>` to specify the kind of inlined-records
+- `@unwrap` can be used on constructors whose only argument is the type of a record

 For inlined record